Chr4st/Chr4st/README.md

 ### Hi there, I'm Christ - aka Chr4st 👋

-## I'm a Student, Web Developer, Java and Pocketmine Developer!!
+## I'm a Student, Web, Java and Pocketmine Developer

-🔭 I am currently working on a Pocketmine Plugin

 🌱 I’m currently learning: PHP

 👯 I’m looking to collaborate with other people

-🥅 2021 Goals: Many PHP Plugins
+🥅 Goals: Learning C++

 ## Connect with me: